-Wherever you decide to visit in Turkey, you’re certainly never going to get bored.
+Wherever you decide to visit in Turkey or if you’re still thinking of visiting Turkey, rest assured that you’re certainly never going to get bored.
 A country with immense religious, social, and political history, it isn’t surprising that their cities are so popular with tourists.
 And despite recent warnings, many tourists still visit to walk the streets, smell the delicious spices, and experience its bewitching, beautiful culture for themselves.
 Here are a few things to bear in mind before you get there.

 The food will make you never want to leave